 Learn more about link shorteners

-Professional plans and up have the option of adding custom URL parameters to shortened links.
+Professional plans and up have the option of adding custom URL parameters to shortened links in the compose box, and all plans can add custom parameters in the Composer.
 Team, Business, and Enterprise customers can also set up a vanity URL to use as a link shortener instead of ow.ly.

 To shrink a link in the Composer